 Regulations

-GDPR, UK GDPR, ePrivacy Directive, CCPA/CPRA (including right to opt out of sale/sharing), Brazil LGPD, Canada PIPEDA, and other consumer privacy laws across 30+ jurisdictions with local counsel support where required.
+GDPR, UK GDPR, ePrivacy Directive, CCPA/CPRA and other US state privacy laws (Virginia, Colorado, Texas, and more, with their own opt-out and sale/sharing rules), Brazil LGPD, Canada PIPEDA, China PIPL, and other consumer privacy laws across 30+ jurisdictions worldwide with local counsel support where required.

 Investment